 [26] A network access point in a data network is a fixed terrestrial short range device that acts as a connection point for the other short range devices in the data network to service platforms located outside of that data network.
 The term data network refers to several short range devices, including the network access point, as network components and to the wireless connections between them.

+[27] Wireless medical capsule endoscopy is used for medical data acquisition designed for use in medical doctor-patient scenarios with the aim of acquiring images of human digestive tract.

+[28] Fixed transportation infrastructure radars have to be of a scanning nature in order to limit the illumination time and ensure a minimum silent time to achieve coexistence with automotive radar systems.

+[29] RFID tags respond at a very low power level (-20 dBm e.r.p.) in a frequency range around the RFID interrogator channels and must comply with the essential requirements of Directive 2014/53/EU.

+[30] Smart tachograph, weight and dimension applications are defined as remote enforcement of the tachograph in Appendix 14 of the Commission Implementing Regulation 2016/799 and for the weights and dimensions enforcement in Article 10d of the Directive 2015/719.

 * * *